 Women may choose to receive Women's Preventive Health Care Services from a Primary Care Provider or a Women's Health Care Provider without a referral.
-Women's Health Care Providers include physicians specializing in obstetrics, some Primary Care Providers (if they are licensed to provide the services), physician associates and advanced registered nurse practitioners, certified nurse midwives, and licensed direct entry midwives.
+Women's Health Care Providers include physicians specializing in obstetrics, some Primary Care Providers and naturopaths (if they are licensed to provide the services), physician associates and advanced registered nurse practitioners specializing in women's health care, certified nurse midwives, and licensed direct entry midwives.